 In that moment, you’ll feel completely content.
 (Or maybe you’ll feel that the moment would be even better if you had brought a sneaky bottle of wine – and perhaps some other snacky, picnicky bits.
 Just helping you think ahead, friend!)

-The Fløibanen Funicular operates until 23:00 each and every day, so you’ll have no excuse not to experience the views of Bergen from Mount Fløyen at night.
+The Fløibanen Funicular cable car operates until 23:00 each and every day, so you’ll have no excuse not to experience the views of Bergen from Mount Fløyen at night.

 Day 2 of 3 Days in Bergen, Norway

-Known as the “Gateway to the Fjords,” Bergen is situated between the Sognefjord – the longest and deepest fjord in Norway – and the jaw-droppingly beautiful Hardangerfjord.
+Known as the “Gateway to the Fjords,” Bergen is situated between the Sognefjord – the deepest and longest fjord in Norway – and the jaw-droppingly beautiful Hardangerfjord.
 So it’s only natural that you should pack in plenty of outdoor activities during your stay.

 That’s what Day 2 of your 3 days in Bergen is all about.